 Step by Step Instructions

-STEP 1: In a large stockpot, heat the oil over medium-high heat.
+STEP 1: In a large soup pot or dutch oven, heat the oil over medium-high heat.
 Add the onion and cook, stirring occasionally for about 4 minutes.

 STEP 2: Add the jalapeno, garlic, chili powder, cumin, coriander, salt, and pepper.
 Saute, stirring constantly for about 1 minute.